codemodsquad/astx/README.md

 If you give the pattern as a string, it must be a valid expression or statement(s).
 Otherwise it should be valid AST node(s) you already parsed or constructed.
-You can interpolate AST nodes or arrays of AST nodes in the tagged template literal.
+You can interpolate strings, AST nodes, arrays of AST nodes, and `Astx` instances in the tagged template literal.

 For example you could do `` astx.find`${t.identifier('foo')} + 3`() ``.